nitanta/SSL_certificate_pinning/Readme.md

 ## Disadvantages

-- Need to change keys or certficates if the server changes it and upload a new build.
+- Need to change keys or certficates if the server changes it and need to upload a new build.